fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_002.md

 for how the industry moves and adapt accordingly.

 ## Is It True That You Need an Hour to Evaluate a Developer?

+I would say I need less but that depends on the communication style of the developer.
+In general an hour is the amount of time I prefer to have with a candidate since the interview I conduct touches on many areas and I want to give the candidate as much time as needed so we can have the most relaxed conversation possible.
+However it does usually not take more than a few minutes to figure out if a candidate is under-qualified or not.
+It takes a lot longer if they are really good since then we can get in to details to figure out just how good they are.

+The best tips I can give is to prepare a list of questions that are designed to ask about specific tools and practices that all developer will at some point have used.
+The reason behind this is so you can listen to the experience level of the developer.
+If you ask very open questions such as "what was your greatest achievement in your previous role?", you can kiss your other questions goodbye.
+The candidate can easily spend the whole session talking about this topic but by the end of the interview you won't actually know what they know and what they don't know.

+A question that is designed with more care would be, "what type of css preprocessor have you used and how do they compare in your opinion?", or if we are talking to a backend developer, "what is an ORM and when do you use one?".
+These are questions that will force the conversation to be about concrete experiences the developer has had and then it is easy to hear if they are familiar of the practical tasks of the role they are applying for.

+The key weakness in this approach is that the interviewer needs to know what will be relevant to ask about for the given role.
+As a rule I suggest that your most socially gifted developers perform the interviews.
+This gives you the best chance to do an accurate evaluation of practical knowledge, which I argue is what matters most when hiring an engineer apart from having good social skills.